 Flower Farm Shop, Godstone

-A farm shop, butchers, tea room, brewery and PYO in one, Flower Farm is a one-stop shop for food and drink... including freshly brewed beer.
-But back to the fruit, which is usually available to pick between June and August — it's recommended that you ring before travelling to check availability.
+A farm shop, butchers, tea room, brewery, pub gardens and PYO in one, Flower Farm is a one-stop shop for food and drink... including freshly brewed beer!
+But back to the fruit, which is usually available to pick between June and August — it's recommended you ring before travelling to check availability.

 Which fruits?
 Strawberries, raspberries, courgettes, peas

 Garsons garden centre has two locations, one at Esher in Surrey, and another further afield at Titchfield in Hampshire.
-Esher is in the one to head to for PYO produce, with a farm shop and restaurant alongside the PYO fields.
+Esher is the one to head to for PYO produce, with a farm shop and restaurant alongside the PYO fields.
 So vast is the farm that a map is provided to get you to the right patch for picking.
 As with many other farms on this list, you'll now need to book your slot in advance, and redeem the cost (£4 adult/£1 child) against the fruit you pick.
 Also note: there are no toilets on the farm — nearest ones are in the garden centre, which is schlep from the fruit fields.